 Why “I Hope You Would Come” Is Wrong on TOEIC

-Some English expressions feel polite or logical — but TOEIC still marks them wrong.
+Some expressions sound polite or logical in conversation — but TOEIC still marks them wrong.
+One common trap?
+Using the wrong word form when talking about wishes, hopes, or regrets.

 • I hope she gets the job.